 Sony DSC-H400: Performance

-The Sony Cyber-shot DSC-H400 takes just over one second to power up, the lens extending a little beyond its protective housing to arrive at maximum 24.5mm wide-angle setting while the image on the rear LCD pops into life.
+The Sony Cyber-shot DSC-H400 takes just over one second to power up, the lens extending a little beyond its protective housing to arrive at a maximum 24.5mm wide-angle setting while the image on the rear LCD pops into life.
 While just a little slower than an actual DSLR, that’s very respectable for this class of bridge camera.

 The DSC-H400 is commendably swift to determine focus and exposure at the wider focal lengths, with the AF point/s highlighted in green on screen almost the instant your finger presses down on the shutter release button and finds the half-way point.
 It’s a different story at full telephoto, however, where it takes at least a few seconds for the digital camera to lock focus, so don’t expect to be able to track fast-moving animals or the like.
 Press down fully to take the shot and a full resolution 20 megapixel JPEG is committed to removable media card in just over three seconds.